archivesspace/tech-docs/src/content/docs/administration/docker.md

 ## Proxy Configuration

 The Docker configuration package includes an `nginx` based proxy that is by default binding on port 80 of the host machine (see `NGINX_PORT` variable in `.env` file).
 See `proxy-config/default.conf` and the [nginx docker page](https://hub.docker.com/_/nginx) for more configuration options.

+## Upgrading

+If you are already using the Docker configuration package and upgrading to a newer ArchivesSpace version, [download and extract](#downloading-the-configuration-package) the latest version of the Docker configuration package.

+### With solr configuration / schema changes

+If the ArchivesSpace version you are upgrading to includes solr configuration or schema changes (see the [release notes](https://github.com/archivesspace/archivesspace/releases)), then you need to recreate your solr core and re-index.
+Change to the `archivespace` directory where you extraced the fresh downloaded Docker configuration package and run:

+    docker compose down solr app
+    docker volume rm archivesspace_app-data archivesspace_solr-data
+    docker compose pull
+    docker compose up -d --build --force-recreate

+### Without solr configuration / schema changes

+If no solr configuration or schema changes are included, change to the extracted `architecture` directory and run:

+    docker compose pull
+    docker compose up -d --build --force-recreate